MapIV/gnss_compass_ros/README.md

 ROS1 Package to calculate position and orientation using two gnss receivers .

 Note.)
 RTK positioning is required for each GNSS receiver.
-In the standard configuration, pose is only published when two antennas are in RTK-FIX..
+In the standard configuration, pose is only published when two antennas are in RTK-FIX.

 ```
 roslaunch gnss_compass gnss_compass.launch